Planting family memories: Kehns’ landscape features family touches, moment of reflection

 They call the patio their timeshare.
 While they do not travel, they love to spend time on “their timeshare,” sharing stories and creating memories with family and friends.

-When the public visits the Kehns’ residence, they will enter through the backyard and exit to the front where they hope people will take a moment of reflection.
+The public entered the Kehns’ residence through the backyard and exited to the front where people could take a moment of reflection.
 The Kehns planted a garden between their house and their neighbor’s house to remember the victims of the Ulvalde, Texas, school shooting on May 24.
 The idea came after Kehn saw a heart posted by her neighbor, encouraging people to remember the victims’ names and faces.

 “My husband and I asked if we could plant a garden there to memorialize the Uvalde people because of her heart and thought for that,” she said.
 “A dear friend made a poster with all of their faces and I got plants and sticks with the ages and names of each victim to go with the plants.

-Since being a selected site, the Kehns have been more intentional maintaining their landscape this year, although the work would have been done either way as they enjoy spending time outdoors.
+Since being a selected site, the Kehns were more intentional maintaining their landscape this year, although the work would have been done either way as they enjoy spending time outdoors.